If you're using the Classic builder, you can find that article here.

 A Stripe account is free.
 You need a valid email address, and a bank account linked to an address.
 Head over to Stripe to find out more.

-Click +Add a question, and choose Payment from the questions menu:
+1. Click +, and choose Payment from the questions menu:

-3. On the left you will find the Question Settings menu.
+3. If you hover over the question and click Payment, you will find the Question Settings menu.
 At the top you'll see a button that says Connect to Stripe.
 Click this.

 This will open a new tab in your browser, where you can either create a Stripe account or sign in to an existing account.
 Once you’ve done this, the tab will close and you’ll be returned to Typeform: